All events are at the Sierra County Fair Barn.

 Free Rock Painting (Kids Under 12)

 Children under 12 can paint a rock for free!
 Come express your creative side and take home your own painted rock!
-Saturday & Sunday 9-3, outside behind the Sierra County Fair Barn.
+Saturday & Sunday all day, outside behind the Sierra County Fair Barn.

 One rock per child per day, supplies are limited.